-Because the laser's light energy is absorbed by the pigment melanin, in the skin, people with greater contrast respond best.
-So individuals with dark hair and light colored skin get maximum results.
+Because the laser’s light energy is absorbed by the pigment melanin in the skin, people with greater contrast respond best.
+So individuals with dark hair and light coloured skin get maximum results.

 That’s why one should avoid tanning before and after the treatment for best results.

-However new laser technology has made it possible for other people (including dark complexions) to get significant results.
+However, new laser technology has made it possible for other people (including dark complexion) to get signific

-There is evidence, that laser treatment can have some very long lasting results, probably more so than any other method.
+There is evidence that laser treatment can have some very long lasting results, probably more so than any other.